-Scared by the plunge or thrilled at the prospect of buying in cheaper?
-Either way, here are five things that you need to do right now.
+Scared by a plunge or thrilled at the prospect of buying in cheaper?
+Either way, here are five things that you need to do when cryptocurrency prices crumble.

 1. Stay calm

-Whether you decide to sell your cryptocurrency or see this dip as an opportunity to buy more, you need to act with a cool head.
+Whether you decide to sell your cryptocurrency or see a dip as an opportunity to buy more, you need to act with a cool head.
 Making emotional decisions, especially when trading, rarely results in anything good happening.
-So before you rush into the market in a panic, you’ll want to reflect on why you’re trading crypto in the first place.
+So, before you rush into the market in a panic, you’ll want to reflect on why you’re trading crypto in the first place.

 - Are you investing because you believe in the long-term opportunity?